Top

 Sneaky scuttler ambush

-Of course, playing the original game got us a taste for some FPS goodness, so we've also been enjoying more madness in UT2004 again:
+After playing a few hours of the original game, we got a taste for some FPS goodness, so we've also been enjoying more madness in UT2004 again.

 Looks like I'm going backwards down this hole...